Engineering Technology

 What You'll Learn

-Each program furnishes students with the technical skills needed to succeed in their chosen careers.
-Students follow a rigorous curriculum building on a background of applied sciences and mathematics and emphasizes Project-based Learning (PBL).
-The applied systems technology degree places strong emphasis on the integration of theory and applications for mechanical systems, computer-based modeling, manufacturing and production processes, and related areas.
-Students in this concentration complete a two-semester senior capstone project for industrial sponsors under the guidance of faculty members and mentors.
-The technical operations degree features courses from the disciplines of mathematics, english, engineering technology, electrical and computer disciplines, and mechanical disciplines.
-Courses include Technical Writing, Engineering Graphics, Engineering Analysis, Electrical Systems, Project Managment, and 3-D Modeling.
+- The Applied Systems Technology program based in Culllowhee places strong emphasis on the integration of theory and applications for mechanical systems, computer-based modeling, manufacturing and production processes, and related areas.
+Students complete a two-semester senior capstone project for industrial sponsors under the guidance of faculty members and mentors.

 Where You'll Go